arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Thursday 03/29/2018 12:31 (UTC)`.
+The last change was detected on `Saturday 03/31/2018 00:31 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code